Sigfried/supergroup/README.md

+### Help wanted!
+Supergroup has proved its value, at least to me and maybe to you.
+Are you willing to help me port it to Python?
+Let me know!

+Also -- checkout the new version in the es6 branch. sg.sort() or sg.map(d=>d) now returns a supergroup (or, basically equivalent, an SGNodeList).
+Grouping on dates now works.

 Supergroup
 ==========
 Supergroup performs single- or multi-level grouping on collections of records.
 It provides a host of utitily and conveniece methods on the returned array of group values as well as on each of these specific group values.
 If a multi-level grouping is performed, each value's `children` array also acts as a Supergroup list.